Andrei15193/Flux-Sharp/IMiddleware{TAction} Interface.md

 [FluxBase](index) / IMiddleware\<TAction\> Interface
 ----------------------------------------------------

-Represents a middleware pipeline element for handling actions before and after they are actually dispatched to action handlers.
+Represents a typed middleware pipeline element for handling specific actions before and after they are actually dispatched to action handlers.

 This is a [public](https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/public) interface.